Agapé is a Christian Boarding School that Can Help Your Boy, Even Though It is not in Winston-Salem, North Carolina.

 Christian Boarding School that Welcomes and Works with Teenage Boys Who are Struggling with Behavior Issues or Falling Grades

-Many of the boys who come to Agapé are struggling with behavior issues , for instance, defiance of authority, lying, lack of motivation in school, associating with the wrong peer group, anger, ADHD, trying out drugs or alcohol, or otherwise choosing the wrong path in life that could lead to serious problems if it were to continue.
+Many of the boys who come to Agapé are struggling with behavioral issues — for instance: defiance of authority, lying, lack of motivation in school, associating with the wrong peer group, anger, ADHD, trying out drugs or alcohol, or otherwise choosing the wrong path in life that could lead to serious problems if it were to continue.

 Inexpensive Alternative to Boarding Schools in Winston-Salem, North Carolina